A Sports Car EV?

 Gears

-Whilst we agree there is a lot of fun to be had changing gears, a manual gear lever is not the best way to change gear.
-Even the best gear shift is clunky and takes a long time to achieve its purpose.
+Whilst we agree there is some fun to be had changing gears, a manual gear lever is most definitely not the best way to change gear.
+Even the best gear lever is clunky and takes a long time to achieve its purpose.
 This is why race cars use paddle shift mechanisms, as Rob did in his Fisher Fury R1.
-This is the way to change gear! 😎 This YouTube video shows a direct cable connection to the 6-speed sequential gear box, so you can feel what the gearbox is doing, through the paddle shift.
-There are no electronics involved and it requires the clutch to be used too.

 A well set up EV is always in the right gear and always provides instant torque and throttle response.
 Whilst some people miss the gear changes, you soon realise that this is a tiny part of what makes a sports car.
 It allows you to focus and concentrate on all the other elements of fun driving, without the distraction of having to take your hands of the steering wheel and without the delays associated with changing gear.
+This is why EVs are so much quicker off of the line and out of corners.

 With the MX-5e we have designed the transmission to be a perfect balance between acceleration and top speed.
 The instant throttle response and torque is perfect for UK twisty B-roads.
 Maximum torque is instantly available on the exiting corners and fine throttle control through corners is possible, without having to worry about changing gear.
 Similarly, EVs are great at handling rapid changes in elevation whilst allowing the driver to focus on the road ahead.